 Zipline has been around since 2014.
 Since then, we’ve talked to a lot of top-tier retail brands.
 If there’s one thing we’ve learned, it’s this: No matter how much money you spend on a communication or task management platform, it’s not going to matter one bit if your store teams don’t use it.

-We’re proud to say we’ve built a platform that leads the industry in adoption rates, thanks to thoughtfully-designed features and an intuitive user interface.
-But there’s always room for improvement, which is why we urge our customers to also keep tabs on adoption rates throughout their fleet.
+We’re proud to say we’ve built a platform that leads the industry in adoption rates.
+But there’s always room for improvement, which is why we urge our customers to also keep tabs on adoption rates throughout the team.

-When rolling out new features, in particular, our Account Managers will often work one-on-one with customers to determine the percentage of new users who fully adopt the new tools within one month of launch.
-We find that high adoption rates are also a surefire sign of an engaged employee population.
-And if for some reason adoption is lower than we’d like (usually anything sub-80%), we’ll work closely with customers to craft change management strategies that position new features in the best possible light.
+The metric to watch here is the percentage of new users who fully adopt the new tools within one month of launch.
+We find that high adoption rates are a surefire sign of an engaged employee population.
+And, if for some reason adoption is lower than we’d like (usually anything sub-80%), we’ll work closely with customers to craft change management strategies that position new features in the best possible light.

 You can’t improve what you can’t measure